Academic Policies and Procedures for Graduate Students[ top ]

 State University of New York policy states that a second degree at the same level (e.g., master’s or doctorate) may be awarded only when a significant amount of additional coursework in a very different field is completed.
 Normally when a student has already earned a master’s or doctorate in a given discipline (e.g., economics, history, etc.) at either a foreign or a U.S. institution, a second degree at the same level in that discipline may not be earned at Binghamton University.

-At their discretion, departmental or school graduate committees recommend for the master’s degree those candidates who have:
+At their discretion, departmental or school/college graduate committees recommend for the master’s degree those candidates who have:

 - completed at least 24 credit hours of graduate coursework, exclusive of a thesis, in residence at Binghamton University;